 RAM and Storage

-Storage: All laptops in this roundup include SSDs.
-512GB is workable but 1TB is preferred for installing multiple AAA games.
-Look for NVMe PCIe Gen 4 drives for fastest load times.
-Check for an empty SSD slot for expansion.
+All laptops here include SSDs.
+512GB is workable but tight for large game libraries.
+1TB is preferred for installing multiple AAA titles.
+Look for PCIe Gen 4 NVMe drives for the fastest load times.
+Check whether an empty M.2 slot is available for future expansion.

 Thermal Management